 Available in 10 colors

 - Weight2.08 ounces

-While the ASP Polymer is not a climbing carabiner it does offer enough carrying capacity to be useful to climbers when it comes to moving gear along climbing rope lines, keeping food up and out of the reach of wildlife and other functions.
+While the ASP Polymer is not a climbing carabiner it does offer enough carrying capacity to be useful to climbers when it comes to moving gear along climbing rope lines, keeping food up and out of the reach of wildlife, and other functions.
 At the same time though you need to be careful not to let one of these find its way to the gear cluster on your belt.
-That said the 275 pound capacity will certainly come in handy create a laundry line to dry your wet clothes or for ferrying supplies across a raging stream.
+That said the 275 pound capacity will certainly come in handy to create a laundry line to dry your wet clothes or for ferrying supplies across a raging stream.
 Contractors and DIYers are also bound to find myriad ways to employ them and the fact that they come in a half dozen different colors means they make great organizational aids.

 Purpose driven design.